-Attachment: Letter of endorsement - to be completed by host institution
+Attachment: Institutional letter of endorsement - to be completed by the host institution

-(Maximum of 1 page; must follow the specifications in Presentation standards for documents)
+(Maximum of 1 page; must follow the specifications in the Ensure attached documents meet presentation standards section.)

-- 1) Describe the process by which the institution chose to endorse the applicant, including the number of applications that were reviewed. - 2) Confirm agreement with the supervisor's statement of synergy between the institution's strategic priorities and the applicant's proposed research program. - 3) Confirm the institution's commitment to gender equity, and outline the existing equity involvement in the endorsement process.
+- 1. Describe the process by which the institution chose to endorse the applicant, including the number of applications that were reviewed. - 2.
+Confirm agreement with the supervisor's statement of synergy between the institution's strategic priorities and the applicant's proposed research program. - 3.
+Confirm the institution's commitment to equity, diversity and inclusion (EDI), and outline the existing equity involvement in the endorsement process.
+The endorsement must be aligned with both the Banting program's commitment to EDI and the institution's EDI initiatives.